photo

 May

-• I recently graduated summa cum laude from Marist College, majoring in applied mathematics and data science with a minor in computer science!
+• I graduated summa cum laude from Marist College, majoring in applied mathematics and data science with a minor in computer science.

 March